The Sounds

 Now in 2025:

 Sometimes it’s a real cacophony.
 Sometimes it’s really beautiful.
-But what seems obvious to me as I experience this is that it’s not coming from my ears at all, but from my auditory nerves, signaling the best they can.
+But what has become very obvious to me is that this cacophony of sound and hauntingly beautiful music is not coming from my ears whatsoever, but from my brain, as it tries to understand the signals from my demyelinating auditory nerves as best as it can.

-In my family, our inherited CMT causes hearing loss via the disintegration of the myelin sheath of the auditory nerves.
+In my family, our inherited CMT causes hearing loss via the disintegration of the myelin sheath of the auditory nerves (as they are peripheral nerves.
 Or said more simply: the nerves that send signals between my inner ear and brain are losing their protective coating over time.
-This causes my sense of hearing to become distorted and leads to the loss of certain frequencies over time.
+This causes my sense of hearing to become distorted and leads to the loss of certain frequencies over time: hearing loss.